Board of Directors

 Kathleen DeMasi, Trainer/Director

-Kathleen DeMasi is serving her third term on the PTHA Board of Directors, and has taken a special interest in many of the programs that have been created by the PTHA in recent years, especially Turning for Home and the Granny Youmans Scholarship Fund.
+Kathleen DeMasi is serving her fourth term on the PTHA Board of Directors, and has taken a special interest in many of the programs that have been created by the PTHA in recent years, especially Turning for Home and the Granny Youmans Scholarship Fund.
 She is always quick to offer suggestions in order to further the success of these programs.
+Over the past several years, DeMasi has led the annual Parx Racing Hall of Fame committee as Chairwoman.
+She was inducted into the Parx Racing Hall of Fame in 2016.

 DeMasi and her husband, Greg, have been involved in the racing industry for over 25 years with their Pewter Stables, a racing partnership.
 As a trainer, DeMasi saddled her first starter, which was also her first winner, in 1985.
 She is perennially among the top ten conditioners at Parx Racing.